sjorn3/elm-data/README.md

-# elm-control: Experimental implementation of generic operations for elm.
+# elm-data: Experimental implementation of generic operations for elm.

 Provides means for defining resusable code that can be applied to a `List`, a `Maybe`, or any other data structure you provide the base functions for.